Fraud Article

 1. Overview of US privacy landscape

 For years, data protection in the United States relied on the sectoral approach.
 This meant that data privacy regulations in the US applied only to specific industries.
-There was (and still is) the Health Insurance Portability and Accountability Act (HIPAA) to regulate the processing of protected health information by covered entities and business associates; in the financial services industry, the consumers received some privacy protection under the Fair Credit Reporting Act (FCRA) or the Gramm-Leach-Bliley Act; and there are also laws to regulate education privacy, telecommunications and marketing as well as workplace privacy.
+There was (and still is) the Health Insurance Portability and Accountability Act (HIPAA) to regulate the processing of protected health information by covered entities and business associates.
+In the financial services industry, consumers received some privacy protection under the Fair Credit Reporting Act (FCRA) or the Gramm-Leach-Bliley Act (GLBA).
+Additionally, laws like the Maryland Online Privacy Protection Act (COPPA) regulate data collection for children, while others address biometric data and personal identifiers.
 However, none of these laws provide comprehensive protection to the individual.

 Recently, data protection in the US took an interesting turn.
 In 2018, the California Consumer Privacy Act (CCPA) was signed into law.
 It became effective on January 1, 2020, and it was the first comprehensive data privacy law in the United States.
-It gives the consumers way more control over their personal information than any of the previous privacy laws.
-The California Consumer Privacy Act (CCPA) protects consumers on another level, setting an example for other states.
+It gives consumers far more control over their personal information than any of the previous privacy laws.
+The CCPA, along with its amendment, the California Privacy Rights Act (CPRA), protects consumers on another level, setting an example for other states.
 Suddenly, consumers could ask about what personal data is being collected about them, receive information about data disclosures, say “no” to the sale of their personal data, or even request that their personal information be deleted, regardless of the industry of the business.

 It took a while for other states to follow suit.
 But today, though California remains by far the most stringent of the state data protection laws, there are several state-level data protection and privacy laws granting similarly broad protection to consumers in other states as well.

-With the American Privacy Rights Act (APRA) on the horizon, only time will tell whether someday there will also be a “United States General Data Protection Regulation” (yes, a straightforward, clumsy comparison with the European GDPR).
+In 2025 there was no such ambitious project as the American Privacy Rights Act of 2024 or the American Data Privacy and Protection Act of 2023 (neither of which passed the early discussion phase).
+Only time will tell whether someday there will also be a “United States General Data Protection Regulation” (yes, a straightforward, clumsy comparison with the European GDPR).

 Meanwhile, let’s dive into the overview of the data protection and privacy laws enacted by various US states.